 - Montenegro’s Citizenship by Investment Program Valid Only Until the End of 2021

-We will explore more of the financial reputation and mystique of Switzerland in the next section, but let’s have a brief overview of some salient points.
+We will explore more of the financial reputation and mystique of Switzerland in another article, but let’s have a brief overview of some salient points.
 Located in central Europe, Switzerland has been fiercely independent of its neighbors throughout its history.
 It is not a member of the European Union, though it has adopted at least 120 bilateral agreements with EU states as well as various provisions of EU law that enable it to participate in the EU’s single market.
 Since Britain’s exit from the EU, however, anti-EU sentiment has been growing in Switzerland, especially in relation to the free movement of foreign workers, who move into the country and take Swiss jobs.

 The Swiss passion for independence has also, historically, made Switzerland an excellent place for private bank accounts and the discreet conduct of financial business.
 Because of a banking scandal in 1932, the Swiss passed a law in 1934 that made it a criminal offense to release information about clients or the identity of account holders.
 The strongest privacy comes from numbered accounts that are identified by their number rather than the account holder’s name, which is known only to select staff members at the bank.